readthedocs/ethicalads.io/content/posts/2025-duckdb-pair-with-postgres.md

 At both EthicalAds and at our parent company Read the Docs, we use PostgreSQL heavily.
-We use Postgres to store basically all our production data and to be our "source of truth" for all advertising stats and expenditures.
+We use Postgres to store basically all our production data and to be our "source of truth" for all advertising stats, billing, and payouts to publishers.
 Postgres handles everything and is among the most dependable pieces of our infrastructure.
 Postgres can handle [ML embeddings]({filename}../posts/2024-niche-ad-targeting.md) with [pgvector](https://github.com/pgvector/pgvector) for better contextual ad targeting